 There are 4 mobile carriers in Australia with their own wireless towers and switching infrastructure Vodafone, Optus, the Hutchinson owned 3 (now providing only 3G services) and Telstra.
 As discussed in the Voice Services Buyers Guide, a number of companies buy mobile airtime from the mobile carriers and resell to business and residential users under their own brands.

-The right mobile plan for business phones
+3. Choosing the right mobile plan for business phones

-What is our mobile phone budget?
+What is your mobile phone budget?

 This is critical.
 Evaluate any increases in budget against the benefits that accrue to the business.
 To often we just adopt the new more expensive technology without enough thought of what is the real plus for the business.